cdlib/candidate-exercise/README.md

 ## Introduction

-This 2 1/2 hour exercise is designed to give us an understanding of your approach to using software engineering best practices and to solving novel problems.
+This 2 1/2 hour exercise is designed to give us an understanding of your approach to writing code.
 There is no one right answers.
 Every candidate will have a different take on the best way to do this exercise.

 In evaluating your answer, we will be looking at three things:
-* Your approach to writing readable, maintainable, testable and scalable code.
+* Your approach to writing code that is readable, maintainable, testable and scalable.
 * Your approach to object oriented design.
 * Upgrades you would make to the code to make it more useful to users.